2024

 21. The Team Journal

-The Team Journal is a collection of the thoughts of all team members, in a shared journal that they design.
+The Team Journal is a shared journal that all team members design.
+It collects the thoughts of all team members.

 To create the ideal team journal: